Platonism

-In a narrower sense, the term might indicate the doctrine of Platonic realism, a form of mysticism.
-The central concept of Platonism, a distinction essential to the Theory of Forms, is the distinction between the reality which is perceptible but unintelligible, associated with the flux of Heraclitus and studied by the likes of physical science, and the reality which is imperceptible but intelligible, associated with the unchanging being of Parmenides and studied by the likes of mathematics.
-Geometry was the main motivation of Plato, and this also shows the influence of Pythagoras.
-The Forms are typically described in dialogues such as the Phaedo, Symposium and Republic as perfect archetypes of which objects in the everyday world are imperfect copies.
-Aristotle's Third Man Argument is its most famous criticism in antiquity.
+Plato's doctrine originally was an attempt to reconcile the reality which is perceptible but unintelligible, associated with the flux of Heraclitus and studied by the likes of physical science, and the reality which is imperceptible but intelligible, associated with the unchanging being of Parmenides and studied by the likes of mathematics.
+Geometry was one of Plato's main inspirations, which likely reflects the influence of Pythagoras.
+The Forms are typically described—in dialogues such as the Phaedo, Symposium and Republic—as perfect archetypes, of which objects in the everyday world are imperfect copies.
+(Note: In the Republic the highest form is identified as the Form of the Good (ἡ τοῦ ἀγαθοῦ ἰδέα), the source of all other Forms, which could be known by reason.
+In the Sophist, a later work, the Forms being, sameness and difference are listed among the primordial "Great Kinds".)
+The so-called "Third Man" argument, first articulated by Plato himself and later recast into the eponymous version by Aristotle, was the theory's most famous criticism in antiquity.

-In the Republic the highest form is identified as the Form of the Good (ἡ τοῦ ἀγαθοῦ ἰδέα), the source of all other Forms, which could be known by reason.
-In the Sophist, a later work, the Forms being, sameness and difference are listed among the primordial "Great Kinds".
-Plato established the academy, and in the 3rd century BC, Arcesilaus adopted academic skepticism, which became a central tenet of the school until 90 BC when Antiochus added Stoic elements, rejected skepticism, and began a period known as Middle Platonism.
+Plato established the Academy, and in the 3rd century BC, Arcesilaus adopted academic skepticism, which became a central tenet of the school until 90 BC when Antiochus added Stoic elements, rejected skepticism, and began a period known as Middle Platonism.
 In the 3rd century AD, Plotinus added additional mystical elements, establishing Neoplatonism, in which the summit of existence was the One or the Good, the source of all things; in virtue and meditation the soul had the power to elevate itself to attain union with the One.

 Many Platonic notions were adopted by the Christian church which understood Plato's Forms as God's thoughts (a position also known as divine conceptualism), while Neoplatonism became a major influence on Christian mysticism in the West through Saint Augustine, Doctor of the Catholic Church, who was heavily influenced by Plotinus' Enneads, and in turn were foundations for the whole of Western Christian thought.
 Many ideas of Plato were incorporated by the Roman Catholic Church.
+Platonic ideas saw a further revival in the Renaissance and in contemporary analytic philosophy with the rise of mathematical platonism in modern philosophy of mathematics.